 Xingtian Temple Introduction

-Xingtian Temple is located at the intersection of Minquan East Road and Songjiang Road in the Zhongshan District.
-It is the most visited temple in northern Taiwan, with daily visitors reaching up to tens of thousands.
-Xingtian Temple venerates the main deity, the Nantiang Wenheng Shengdi Guan, along with other deities including Nanguang Fuyou Dajun Lu, Jiutian Siming Zhenjun Zhang, Xiantian Huoluo Lingguan Wang, Jingzhong Wumu Wang Yue, Guansheng Taizi Ping, Zhou Enshi Cang, and various deities from Confucianism, Buddhism, and Taoism.
-Since its completion, it has become the most frequented temple in the Greater Taipei area, and even in all of northern Taiwan, not only due to widespread belief among the public but also because of several unique features: it does not have a donation box, no animal sacrifices, no burning of ceremonial paper, no acceptance of gold medals, no performance rituals to appease deities, no divination practices, no external fundraising, and prohibits commercial activities.
-The temple is centrally located, has a spacious courtyard, and has established a religious foundation, affirming its commitment to social welfare.
-Xingtian Temple encompasses not only the main temple in Taipei but also branch temples in Sanxia and Beitou, and it founded the "Xingtian Temple Cultural and Educational Development Promotion Foundation" in 1995.
-In addition, there are two affiliated libraries (located in downtown Taipei and Beitou), and the Enzhugong Hospital in Sanxia.
-Its public welfare initiatives illustrate that the temple promotes not only spiritual solace but also practical benefits to the daily lives of the community.
+Xingtian Temple is located at the intersection of Minquan East Road and Songjiang Road in the Zhongshan District, and it is the most visited temple in northern Taiwan, attracting tens of thousands of visitors daily.
+Xingtian Temple venerates the main deity Guan En Zhu Yu, the Holy Emperor of Celestial Martial Balance, along with other deities including the Southern Duke Fu You (Lu En Zhu Dong Bin), the True Lord of the Nine Heavens (Zhang En Zhu Shan), the Divine Official of Pre-Heaven (Wang En Zhu Shan), the Loyal and Righteous King of Wu (Yue En Zhu Fei), Prince Guan (Guan Sheng Prince), Master Zhou (Zhou En Shi Cang), and the deities from Confucianism, Buddhism, and Taoism.
+Since its establishment, Xingtian Temple has become the most visited temple in the Greater Taipei area, and indeed in all of northern Taiwan, due to its broad acceptance of faith among the public and its distinctive features, which include: no merit boxes, no offering of sacrificial animals, no burning of joss paper, no acceptance of gold medals, no theatrical performances for deities, no divination, no external fundraising, and a prohibition on commercial activities.
+The temple is centrally located with a spacious courtyard and was the first to establish a religious foundation, confirming its charitable nature.
+In addition to the main temple in Taipei and its branch temples in Sanxia and Beitou, Xingtian Temple also founded the "Xingtian Temple Cultural and Educational Development Promotion Foundation" in 1995 and features two attached libraries (located in downtown Taipei and Beitou) as well as En Zhu Gong Hospital in Sanxia.
+Its charitable nature is evident, demonstrating that religion not only soothes the hearts of the people but also provides tangible benefits to their daily lives.